- View Recommended Citation(s)

 † For EndNote users, please check the Research Note field for issues with importing authors that are organizations when using the ENW file format.

-Mangrove data can be located by mousing over an area of interest represented as tiles and are available as compressed raster GeoTIFF zipped files.
+Mangrove data can be located by mousing over an area of interest represented as tiles and are available in GeoTIFF (.tif) format as zip files.
 The tiles cover a 10 degree latitude by 10 degree longitude area (e.g., W100N30.zip covers 90-100 West longitude and 20-30 North latitude).
 The size of the zip file is also provided as you mouse over the tile.